 eCommerce-only companies could tap into this trend by setting up pop-up shops, partnering with other stores, or co-sponsoring events.

 Truly smart companies will take advantage of these opportunities to link in-store behavior to online data, to help create a seamless, omnichannel retail strategy.

 The Rise of Omnichannel for Retail and eCommerce

 So what will omnichannel retail will look like in 2020 and beyond?

-You’ve heard us talk about omnichannel eCommerce before, and it certainly won’t be the last time.
+You’ve heard us talk about omnichannel eCommerce and multi channel eCommerce before, and it certainly won’t be the last time.
 In 2020 it’s more critical than ever to provide customers with a seamless shopping process that connects all aspects of the customer’s journey.

 A solid omnichannel strategy that connects the data shared across platforms to give businesses a comprehensive overview of their customers will help set your company apart.
 It will also allow you to create platform-specific messages tailored to reach customers at the right time in the right way, thereby driving sales.

 We’ve already seen significant adoption of headless commerce in 2019, and that’s only the beginning.
 By de-coupling the front-end experiences from the back-end functionality, front-end developers are no longer married to the infrastructure and coding that comprises the back-end.
 They do not have to use built-in templates and themes, and can create unique, customized user experiences.
 This flexibility allows companies to deliver content across multiple devices and screens, supporting an omnichannel strategy.